FREE SHIPPING on orders of $85 or more

-Dare Settlers in the United States in the 17th Century
+Dare Settlers in United States in the 17th Century

-Dare Settlers in the United States in the 18th Century
+Dare Settlers in United States in the 18th Century

-Dare Settlers in the United States in the 19th Century
+Dare Settlers in United States in the 19th Century

 The Dare Family Crest was acquired from the Houseofnames.com archives.
 The Dare Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.